 We have wide tastes, but we’re especially drawn to work that is thoughtful, well-crafted, and original.
 Experimental projects, political work, handmade editions, underrepresented voices, punk pieces, and the subversive all resonate with us.
 We love strong ideas and strong execution, whether you’re a new or experienced maker.

 Email public.defender.art@gmail.com to submit.
-Read our FAQs to learn more.
+Read our FAQs below to learn more.

 Frequently Asked Questions